 The correspondence \eqref{ZZ} provides a fresh perspective on the systematic study of a large class of 3d $\scN=2$ theories, and relations between them.
-An arbitrary hyperbolic 3-manifold could be constructed by gluing ideal tetrahedra, and correspondingly we could construct complicated 3d $\scN=2$ theory starting from free $\scN=2$ hypermultiplets.
-Gluing ideal tetrahedra is translated into the gauging of the global symmetries, and the change of polarization into a the $Sp(2N, \bZ)$ action \cite{Kapustin:1999ha,Witten:2003ya} on 3d $\scN=2$ theories.
+An arbitrary hyperbolic 3-manifold could be constructed by gluing ideal tetrahedra, and correspondingly we could construct complicated 3d $\scN=2$ theories starting from free $\scN=2$ chiral multiplets.
+Gluing ideal tetrahedra is translated into the gauging of the global symmetries, and the change of polarization into an $Sp(2N, \bZ)$ action \cite{Kapustin:1999ha,Witten:2003ya} on 3d $\scN=2$ theories.
 The 2-3 Pachner move, which represents the change of the ideal triangulation of the 3-manifold, is translated into the 3d $\scN=2$ mirror symmetry \cite{Dimofte:2011ju}.

 Despite the beauty of this correspondence, we should keep in mind limitations of the correspondence \eqref{ZZ} --- not all 3d $\scN=2$ theories are of the form $\scT[M]$.
 The natural question is whether we can generalize the correspondence to a larger class of 3d $\scN=2$ theories beyond those associated with 3-manifolds, or more generally whether there are any geometric structures in the ``landscape'' or ``theory space'' of 3d $\scN=2$ theories.
 To answer these questions it is crucial to extract the essential ingredients from the correspondence \eqref{ZZ}.